-Approved by: Approved date: Review date: Council 22 nd May 2019 May 2021 thin a one-year period and no interest applied.
-Indexatior s to be repaid within a one-year period) 0 \$5,000 for any cash advance will apply, unless there are sals) that warrant special consideration; 0 be c considered on merit. ling advance is to address the following criteria and wil The following criteria will also be used to determine be advanced on an interest free basis.
-Crite eria: a) Demonstrate cons siderable benefit to the Southern Midlands community; b) ess of or access to a service, program, group or issue o licipation or use of a facility; c) Address local issu Address local issues by attempting to meet a community need or gap; d) Show evidence of community support for the project; e) Enhance the lifest tyle options for residents and visitors in the community; f) ability to manage the project through resource allocation resources, effective planning, clear goals and evaluation g) nt on other funds, if so has other funding been approved other funding is required to accompany the application); h) ty for broad Community access - Land Tenure [in the applicant or in other ownership] i) Funds applied for in kind contributio favourably looked as a % of the total amount to complete the project [Inc n] i.e. A financial contribution by the applicant/s would be upon j) Demonstrate that acceptable limits a Risk Assessment of the project is deemed within
+- a) Demonstrate considerable benefit to the Southern Midlands community; - b) Raise the awareness of or access to a service, program, group or issue or maximize the participation or use of a facility; - c) Address local issues by attempting to meet a community need or gap; - d) Show evidence of community support for the project; - e) Enhance the lifestyle options for residents and visitors in the community; - Demonstrate an ability to manage the project through resource allocation including financial resources, effective planning, clear goals and evaluation processes; - g) Is the project reliant on other funds, if so has other funding been approved (evidence of the other funding is required to accompany the application); - h) includes the ability for broad Community access Land Tenure [in the ownership of the applicant or in other ownership] - Funds applied for as a % of the total amount to complete the project [Inc. in kind contribution] i.e. A financial contribution by the applicant/s would be favourably looked upon - j) Demonstrate that a Risk Assessment of the project is deemed within acceptable limits